uccser/cs-field-guide/text/chapters/en-formal-languages.md

 ab*b
 ```

-On the main control window of JFLAP click on "Regular Expression", and type your [regular expression](glossary.htm#regular expression) into JFLAP:
+On the main control window of JFLAP click on "Regular Expression", and type your regular expression into JFLAP:

-{image fl-ab-star-a-regex.png alt="Entering ab\*a into JFLAP"}
+{image filename="fl-ab-star-a-regex.png" alt="Entering ab\*a into JFLAP"}

 {comment}